A Mission to Heal, a Promise to Care

 Amanda Carter received her undergraduate degree from Washington State University and worked as a synthetic organic chemist for four years before she pursued her Doctor of Pharmacy from Midwestern University – Glendale, graduating in June 2012.
 Prior to becoming part of the Ambulatory Pharmacy team in February 2017, Amanda spent six years as a Clinical Staff Pharmacist with Fred Meyer Pharmacy followed by a Medicare Clinical Pharmacist position with QualChoice Health Plan.
 She is Board Certified in Ambulatory Care.

-Kara Crane, a Clinical Ambulatory Care Pharmacist, practices primarily in the Peninsula Region.
+Kara Crane is a Clinical Ambulatory Care Pharmacist, practicing primarily in the Peninsula Region.
 She received her PharmD from The University of Wyoming and completed her PGY-1 Residency through the University of Washington Community Residency Program where she practiced in an ambulatory care setting in Monroe, Washington.
-She is Board Certified in Ambulatory Care and is currently a Clinical Pharmacist Specialist for the Ambulatory team.
+She is Board Certified in Ambulatory Care and is currently a Clinical Pharmacist Specialist in addition to the Residency Program Coordinator for the PGY-1 Residency in an Ambulatory setting.

 Brittany Green received her PharmD from the University of Iowa in 2014.
 She has worked for St. Joseph Medical Center since 2015.
 Brittany currently works in the CHI Franciscan Primary Care Clinics and Anticoagulation Clinics.
 She is Board Certified in Ambulatory Care Pharmacy.